mozilla-l10n/documentation/src/localization/globalization_best_practices.md

 #### Community

-As detailed in [this Mana page](https://mana.mozilla.org/wiki/display/FIREFOX/Localization+%28l10n%29+and+Translation), all Mozilla products are localized by a community of volunteers.
+As detailed in [this Confluence page](https://mozilla-hub.atlassian.net/wiki/spaces/FIREFOX/pages/11045331/Localization+l10n+and+Translation#Localization(l10n)andTranslation-Standardlocalizationservicesbycontenttype), all Mozilla products are localized by a community of volunteers.

 Our community members invest hundreds of hours translating the entire Mozilla ecosystem, and often do more than just translation: grass-root marketing, support, brand evangelism, QA, and more.
 We built a relationship based on cooperation over the years, and that includes trusting them with making good choices when it comes to translating specific feature names.